ye-olde-jack/NFG/Secrets/S3 Notes.md

 # Prep
 - # Step 1: Major Fronts
 A front is basically a villain or some kind of major issue. major issues can be something like an arcane disaster or natural catastrophe.
-	- Come up with 3 to 5 villains or major issues.
+	- Come up with 3 to 5 villains or major issues: Amiri,
 	- Figure out the goal of each villain or the driving force behind each issue.
 	- For each front figure out 3 major milestones that they must reach in order to achieve their goals.
 - # Step 2: Major NPCs